gbif/ipt/DwCAHowToGuide.md

 ### Registering data using Spreadsheet Processor, Make-Your-Own DwC-A, or other community tools

-Registration is the final step of data publication using Darwin Core Archive.
-An entry for the resource is made in the GBIF Registry that enables the resource to be discoverable and accessible.
+Registration is the final step of data publication using DwC-A. An entry for the resource is made in the GBIF Registry that enables the resource to be discoverable and accessible.
 There is no automatic registration for these options.
 An email should be sent to [*helpdesk@gbif.org*](mailto:helpdesk@gbif.org) with the following information:

 1. Dataset title
 2. Dataset description